tknerr/etka2017-demo-repo/README.md

 ## Demo Part 2: Setting up a Java Developer VM

- * [tknerr/etka2017-developer-vm](https://github.com/tknerr/etka2017-developer-vm) - setting up an example developer VM with a Java / Maven / Eclipse toolchain
+ * [tknerr/etka2017-developer-vm](https://github.com/tknerr/etka2017-developer-vm) - setting up an example developer VM with a Java / Maven / Eclipse toolchain (see the [pull requests](https://github.com/tknerr/etka2017-developer-vm/pulls?q=is%3Apr+is%3Aclosed) to follow along the individual steps how this developer VM has been set up)